 Felicity Runchman is a counsellor at Open Briefing.
 Felicity has over a decade’s experience in the social care and not-for-profit sectors, and has specialised in the humanitarian sector since 2015, including two years at InterHealth Worldwide.
 Widely travelled, she has a professional interest in the particular experiences of stress, burnout and trauma in individuals in high-risk contexts and remote settings.
 In addition to her role at Open Briefing, Felicity has a small private practice in London and is an assessment worker for a local bereavement support service.
 Felicity holds a master’s degree in counselling and psychotherapy and is accredited by the British Association for Counselling and Psychotherapy (BACP).

-Dr Cynthia Grguric is a psychologist at Open Briefing.
+Dr Cynthia Grguric is a psychologist and coach at Open Briefing.
 Cynthia has over 20 years professional experience in clinical practice, assessment, and supervision; humanitarian staff care and employee relations; cross cultural and diversity issues; psychosocial education; and critical incident response and crisis management.
 Alongside her private practice in New York, Cynthia also works as a psychotherapist with Doctors of the World/HealthRight International.
 She is a member of the UN Development Programme gender equality and empowerment expert roster and the International Criminal Court war crimes investigation roster.
 She previously served as the interim director of psychological health for the New York National Guard.
 Cynthia holds a PhD in international psychology and a master’s in counselling psychology.
 She is a member of the American Psychological Association of International Psychology and the International Critical Incident Stress Foundation.
 Cynthia is also a Board Certified Coach.